Lanny Davis: Foreign government representation

 In 2000 Davis lobbied on behalf of Pakistan's government while U.S. President Bill Clinton was in deliberations over whether to visit the country.
 Those lobbying on behalf of neighboring India, at the time, said such a visit would be legitimizing a terrorist state.
 In regards to the negotiations Davis stated, "Whatever we might say about this particular government in Pakistan, it has immediately indicated a willingness to negotiate.
 Nobody has yet explained why India refuses to sit down and negotiate, that's why President Clinton's involvement is so important."

 In July 2009 Davis represented the Honduran Business Council and testified publicly before the House Western Hemisphere Subcommittee on its behalf.
 He criticized the deportation of former President Manuel Zelaya but also supported a reconciliation solution based on principles of the rule of law and due process.

-In 2010 Davis worked with the State Department's West African Bureau and the U.S. Ambassador to Equatorial Guinea to assist in transitioning to a transparent democracy that protected due process and human rights.
-These efforts culminated in a speech Davis wrote for the President of Equatorial Guinea that was ultimately endorsed by Archbishop Desmond Tutu of South Africa.

 For ten days in December 2010, Davis represented the Washington, D.C.
 Ivory Coast Embassy and Ambassador and worked closely with the State Department's West African Bureau to facilitate a phone call from President Obama to the defeated president of Ivory Coast to try to persuade him to avoid bloodshed and make a peaceful exit from office.
 When the defeated Ivory Coast president refused to accept the phone call, Davis resigned.
 On January 1, 2011, the official spokesman of the U.S. State Department, P. J. Crowley, publicly acknowledged that Davis' role was "helpful".